 Howard B. Adler has been a partner at Gibson, Dunn & Crutcher since 1987.
 He was co-chair of the Firm’s Corporate Transactions practice for many years, and is currently co-chair of the Real Estate Investment Trust (REIT) practice.
 Mr. Adler represents major corporations, investment banks, merchant banks and financial institutions in securities offerings, mergers and acquisitions, joint ventures, venture capital investments, and other matters.
 Mr. Adler also has experience in the general representation of business organizations, and has advised corporations and their boards of directors and audit committees on a range of corporate governance issues.

 Mr. Adler has been ranked as one of the top five corporate/M&A and private equity attorneys (Tier 1) in the District of Columbia by Chambers USA: America's Leading Business Lawyers, every year for the past ten years (2005 – 2015).
 From 2007 - 2015, he has also been ranked as a top REIT lawyer nationally by Chambers.
+In 2015, Mr. Adler was recognized in Who’s Who of M&A Lawyers by Who’s Who Legal.
 He is listed in the 2007 edition of The Best Lawyers in America® under the category of securities law, in the 2008 - 2015 editions under the categories of securities laws and mergers and acquisitions, and in 2007 was named to the LawDragon 3000 list of top lawyers.
 He was named to the 2006 International Financial Law Review 1000 as a Leading Lawyer in US Mergers & Acquisitions.
 In August 2009, Mr. Adler was named as a finalist for the top Corporate M&A lawyer in Washington by The Washington Business Journal.
 He was a finalist in the Corporate Finance category in The Washington Business Journal's Top Lawyer competition in 2004 and 2007.

 Mr. Adler has led teams of Gibson, Dunn lawyers in some of the most significant transactions in the Washington, D.C. and Mid-Atlantic areas in recent years.
 Mr. Adler's transactional work has focused on several industries, including financial institutions, REITs, health care, retail, and technology.

-Mr. Adler also represents the Audit Committees of a number of major public companies including The Kroger Co.
+Mr. Adler also represents the Audit Committees of a number of major public companies.